Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Meta-Learning Adaptation Guarantees

 \begin{myassumption}[Calibration of meta-learned prior) (\textbf{A3}] \\ For $\param \,{\sim}\, p(\param)$, all $i\,{=}\,1,{\mydots},\xdim$, and $\delta_i\,{=}\,\delta/(2\xdim)$, \\[-3.5mm]

 \end{myassumption}

-These two key assumptions on the quality of the \textit{offline} meta-learning process state that the meta-learning model is capable of fitting the true dynamics (\textbf{A\ref{assum:capacity_model}}) and that the prior uncertainty characterization is conservative (\textbf{A3}).

-In practice, if the dataset has adequate coverage of the state and action spaces and the dynamics distribution $p(\param)$, the offline meta-learning procedure proposed in \cite{HarrisonSharmaEtAl2018} can approach satisfaction of \textbf{A\ref{assum:capacity_model}} and \textbf{A\ref{assum:calib}}.
-Importantly, these assumptions can be empirically verified through predictive performance on a validation dataset, and techniques such as temperature scaling can be used to ensure calibration in a post-hoc manner \cite{kuleshov2018accurate}. \textbf{A\ref{assum:capacity_model}} can be relaxed to hold approximately for some approximation error $\epsilon>0$: similar to \cite{Fiedler2021}, the resulting analysis would yield larger confidence sets and will be thoroughly investigated in future work.
-We note that \textbf{A\ref{assum:calib}} is weaker than assuming the model is calibrated, a topic extensively studied in the literature \cite{kuleshov2018accurate}.
-In addition to enabling a theoretical analysis, we also use \textbf{A\ref{assum:capacity_model}} and \textbf{A\ref{assum:calib}} to derive two regularizers improving the performance and adaptation capabilities of \alpaca; we refer to Section \ref{sec:regularizers}.
+These two key assumptions on the quality of the \textit{offline} meta-learning process state that the meta-learning model is capable of fitting the true dynamics (\textbf{A\ref{assum:capacity_model}}) and that the prior uncertainty characterization is conservative (\textbf{A\ref{assum:calib}}).
+Since the features $\feat_i$ and the parameters $(\kbar_{i,0}, \bLambda_{i,0})$ of the Gaussian prior \scalebox{0.95}{$\k_i \,{\sim}\, \N(\kbar_{i,0}, \sigma_i^2 \Linv_{i,0})$} are chosen to maximize the log-likelihood of the dataset under $\param^j \,{\sim}\, p(\param)$, the offline meta-training procedure presented in \cite{HarrisonSharmaEtAl2018} is well-suited to yield a model satisfying \textbf{A\ref{assum:capacity_model}} and \textbf{A\ref{assum:calib}}.
+Importantly, these assumptions can be empirically verified through predictive performance on a validation dataset, and techniques such as temperature scaling can be used to ensure calibration in a post-hoc manner \cite{kuleshov2018accurate}.
+As discussed in details in Appendix \ref{sec:appendix:proof_missmatch}, \textbf{A\ref{assum:capacity_model}} can be relaxed to hold approximately for some approximation error $\Delta_i>0$: similar to \cite{Fiedler2021}, the resulting analysis would yield larger confidence sets but is beyond the scope of this work. \textbf{A\ref{assum:calib}} states that offline meta-training yields a model with a prior variance $\sigma_i^2 \Linv_{i,0}$ that is large enough: with probability at least $(1\,{-}\,\delta_i)$ over $\param ^j\,{\sim}\, p(\param)$, the true parameters $\kstari(\param)$ belong to the ellipsoidal $(1\,{-}\,\delta_i)$-credible sets predicted by the model.
+We note that \textbf{A\ref{assum:calib}} is weaker than assuming that the model is calibrated (i.e., that \textbf{A\ref{assum:calib}} jointly holds for all values of $\delta_i$), a topic extensively studied in the literature \cite{kuleshov2018accurate}.
+In addition to enabling a theoretical analysis, we also use \textbf{A\ref{assum:capacity_model}} and \textbf{A\ref{assum:calib}} to derive two regularizers improving the performance and adaptation capabilities of \alpaca; we refer the reader to Section \ref{sec:regularizers}.

-These assumptions, together with the linear structure \eqref{eq:alpaca_model} and adaptation rule \eqref{eq:bayesian_updates} of the meta-learned model, allow us to define adaptive confidence sets over the model parameters $\k_i$ that are guaranteed to contain the true parameters $\kstari$ with high probability, even as the model adapts using process-noise-corrupted measurements.
+These assumptions, together with the linear structure \eqref{eq:alpaca_model} and adaptation rule \eqref{eq:bayesian_updates} of the meta-learned model, allow us to define adaptive confidence sets over the model parameters $\k_i$ that are guaranteed to contain the true parameters $\kstari$ with high probability, even as the model adapts using subgaussian process-noise-corrupted measurements.

 \begin{theorem}[Uniformly Calibrated Confidence Sets] Consider the true system \eqref{eq:full_problem_dynamics}, modeled using the meta-learning model \eqref{eq:alpaca_model}, which is sequentially updated with online data from \eqref{eq:full_problem_dynamics} using \eqref{eq:bayesian_updates}, leading to the updated parameters $(\kbar_{i,t}, \bLambda_{i,t})$ for each dimension $i{=}1,\mydots,\xdim$.
 Let